valentinesamuel/valentinesamuel/README.md

 ## Software Enginner

 I'm a software enginner looking for an opportunity to contribute to the process and deliver great results.

-- 🌱 I’m currently bulding MockCraft in GoLang - A comprehensive fake data toolkit with three modes: CLI faker, database seeder, and REST API server.
+- 🌱 I’m currently bulding Zelkora.
+Zelkora is a hospital management system (HMS) with full EMR/clinical records.
+It is designed for African hospitals (Nigeria-first) with future EU and Asia expansion.
+The name carries a reference to the West African kora instrument.
 - 👷🏽 I just built an NPM package to interact with Hashnode's GraphQL API.
 Check it out [here](https://www.npmjs.com/package/hashnode-node-sdk)
 - 👯 I look forward to collaborating on front-end and backend Projects
 - 📫 Reach me: valentinesamuel2580@gmail.com